 That’s likely why this news comes as a big disappointment to those who have been expecting the New York Auto Show to take place.
 The pandemic continues to rear its head just when people think it might go away.

-In a press release, the show organizers thanked the automobile industry’s commitment to and anticipation for the show.
+press release, the show organizers thanked the automobile industry’s commitment to and anticipation for the show.
 They cited safety concerns as the reason for canceling the show.